imagekit-developer/imagekit-java/README.md

 **24. Create CustomMetaDataFields**

-Accepts an object specifying the parameters to be used to create cusomMetaDataFields.
+Accepts an object of class `CustomMetaDataFieldCreateRequest` specifying the parameters to be used to create cusomMetaDataFields.
 All parameters specified in the [documentation here](https://docs.imagekit.io/api-reference/custom-metadata-fields-api/create-custom-metadata-field) can be passed as-is with the correct values to get the results.

 Check for the [Allowed Values In The Schema](https://docs.imagekit.io/api-reference/custom-metadata-fields-api/create-custom-metadata-field#allowed-values-in-the-schema-object).